GriffinPlus/mguard-config-tool/README.md

 that should be merged.
 At present only top-level settings are supported.
 Everything behind a `#` character is treated as a comment ([example](./app/data/configs/mguard-secure-cloud.merge)).

-By default the output of the operation is an ECS container that is written to *stdout*.
+By default the output of the operation is an unencrypted ECS container that is written to *stdout*.
 The output can be written to a regular file as well by specifying `--ecs-out` and `--atv-out` appropriately.

 ```
 merge - Merge two mGuard configuration files into one